mhadee/ssv-stonks/README.md

 ## Questions

 #### How would you deploy the above on AWS?
-  Would need to install the following;
+  Would need to install the following
     * Rails
     * Nginx
     * Redis